-- (5) Plans, Specifications, and Estimates (PS&E) Submittal Package: This package is transmitted by the District Final Plans Office to State Program Management Office, Final Plans section, or to District Contracts Office for letting.
+- (5) Plans, Specifications, and Estimates (PS&E) Submittal Package: For Contract Class 1 (Central Office Letting) this package is transmitted by the District Final Plans Office to State Program Management Office, Final Plans section, or to District Contracts Office for letting.
+For Contract Class 7 (District Letting) this package is transmitted by the District Plans, Specifications, and Estimates office(s) to District Contracts Office for letting.
 The package consists of signed and sealed Final Plans and BIM.zip, Specification Package, the Estimated Quantities Report, and other contract and transmittal documents.
 PS&E Submittals are numbered consecutively, and re-submittals are required until the project is accepted by the District Program Management Office. - (6) Authorization Estimate: The Authorization Estimate is a report generated by the Design Quantities and Estimates (DQE) that is automatically saved to a server for access by authorized users.
-The Authorization Estimate must be posted to the server no later than the PS&E Transmittal Date. - (7) Production Date: The committed completion date for Final Plans and certifications (e.g., utilities, permits, R/W, environmental); these documents must be ready for compilation into the Contract File Index. - (8) PS&E Phase: The plans processing period between Phase IV plans and delivery of PS&E Package to State Program Management Office, Final Plans section, or to District Contracts Office. - (9) PS&E Review(s): Review(s) consisting of the Final Plans, Specifications and Estimate along with any other contract and transmittal documents. - (10) PS&E Transmittal Date: The committed date for the transmittal of the PS&E Submittal Package to State Program Management Office, Final Plans section, or to District Contracts Office. - (11) Supplemental Specifications Package: A signed and sealed document modifying the Specifications Package after it has been accepted by State Program Management Office, Final Plans section, or District Contracts Office.
+The Authorization Estimate must be posted to the server no later than the PS&E Transmittal Date. - (7) Production Date: The committed completion date for Final Plans, Specifications Package, and certifications (e.g., utilities, permits, R/W, environmental); these documents must be ready for compilation into the Contract File Index. - (8) PS&E Phase: The plans processing period between Phase IV plans and delivery of PS&E Package to State Program Management Office, Final Plans section, or to District Contracts Office. - (9) PS&E Review(s): Review(s) consisting of the Final Plans, Specifications and Estimate along with any other contract and transmittal documents. - (10) PS&E Transmittal Date: The committed date for the transmittal of the PS&E Submittal Package to State Program Management Office, Final Plans section, or to District Contracts Office. - (11) Supplemental Specifications Package: A signed and sealed document modifying the Specifications Package after construction contract advertisement.